 Proud Mom Games

-Based in Morgantown, WV, Vandalia Softworks is currently focused on developing game-based learning software for forensic crime scene training and testing at the high school, undergraduate, and professional levels.
-It was founded by Jordan Hallow and the current software was developed with help from lead engineer Connor Haynes, programmer Ahmed Mian, artist Jack Fechino, and subject matter expert Kelly Ayers.
+Based in Morgantown, WV, Vandalia Softworks has three gaming projects/areas they are working on currently – those include developing forensic game-based learning software for high school and college students, working with small indie game developers in West Virginia to help them market and distribute their games in a crowded gaming industry, and working with Simgines LLC to create affordable racing computer systems for racing enthusiasts and gamers.
+It was founded by Jordan Hallow and the Forensic Investigation Game was developed with help from lead engineer Connor Haynes, programmer Ahmed Mian, artist Jack Fechino, and subject matter expert Kelly Ayers.

 Based in Shepherdstown, WV, they ran a successful Kickstarter in November 2014 to raise over $25k for the development of Animal Gods.
 Their team includes programmer Kara Myren and designer Peter Harmon.
 Animal Gods is available on PC, Mac, Linux, and Nintendo Wii U.